wavebreaker-lucas/esg_gp_be/README-DATA.md

 - Analyzing performance of different organizational units

 ### Submission Input Creation with Layers
-When creating submission *inputs*, the layer can be specified explicitly or will default according to the fallback mechanism:
+When creating submission *input headers*, the layer can be specified explicitly or will default according to the fallback mechanism:
 ```json
 POST /api/metric-submissions/
 {